radxa/cix-openharmony-manifests/README.md

 ```
 ## Docker environment

-Recommend using Docker,The current Docker environment configuration is as follows
+Recommend using Docker,The current Docker environment configuration is as follows.

 ```bash
 FROM ubuntu:22.04